NTIA/Preselector/README.md

 The base_url key is the only required key for the WebRelayPreselector and should map to the base url to interact with the WebRelay (see
 [https://www.controlbyweb.com/x310](https://www.controlbyweb.com/x310) for more info).
-The other keys should correspond to RF paths documented in the SigMF metadata .
+The other keys should correspond to RF paths documented in the SigMF metadata.
+Each of the entries in the config provide mappings to the associated web relay input states and every RFPath defined in the sensor definition json file should have an entry in the preselector config.
 In this example, there are noise_diode_on and noise_diode_off keys to correspond to the preselector paths to turn the noise diode on and off.
-The name of the key in the config must match either the name or index of an RFPath defined in the preselector SigMF.
-Each of the entries corresponding to RFPaths provide mappings to the associated web relay input states.

 # Installation and Usage
 This repository is meant to be used as Python package.
 To install the package, clone the repository and enter the directory of the project in the command line (should be the same location as setup.cfg).
 Execute the following commands depending on your OS: